 Configure a map

-Once you define the data, add it to a map in ArcGIS Pro or ArcMap you want to publish and set properties on the layers and tables.
+After you prepare and register the data, add it to a map in ArcGIS Pro and set properties on the layers and tables.
 These properties define how the data appears and what the client can do with the data.

 See Author a web map in the ArcGIS Pro help for information on configuring a map for publishing.

 All layers and stand-alone tables in the map must reference a single enterprise geodatabase or database when you publish a feature service that references registered data to a federated GIS Server site.
 No other data sources—such as shapefiles, mobile geodatabases, or file geodatabases*—can be in the map.

 Also, you must use a single database connection file to access the data.
 This is true when publishing to federated and stand-alone GIS Server sites.

 For example, in the following scenario, publishing will fail:

 A database connection file that connects to database1 as a user named dataeditor.